 We first give a way to remove split components with no internal active vertices, which we will refer to as inactive split components.

 \begin{lemma} Consider an inactive non-Q split component $G'$ produced by the split pair $\{u, v\}$.
-We may create an active-cut equivalent graph $H$ by the following replacement rule: if $u$ and $v$ are $\geq3$-vertex connected in $G$, we may replace $G'$ with the edge $uv$; otherwise, we may replace $G'$ with a vertex $x$ and edges $ux$, $vx$. \end{lemma}
+We may create a $3$-vertex equivalent graph $H$ by the following replacement rule: if $u$ and $v$ are $\geq3$-vertex connected in $G$, we may replace $G'$ with the edge $uv$; otherwise, we may replace $G'$ with a vertex $x$ and edges $ux$, $vx$. \end{lemma}

 \begin{proof} Consider a cut in $G$.
 If $u$ and $v$ are on the same side of the cut, an equivalent cut exists in $H$ by placing $u$, $v$, and possibly $x$ on the same side of the cut.
 Similarly, a cut in $G$ that removes either $u$ or $v$ can be made in $H$ by removing the same vertex.
 If a cut in $G$ separates $u$ and $v$, $u$ and $v$ are not $\geq3$-vertex connected in $G$ and a vertex $w$ in $G'$ must have been removed since $G'$ connects $u$ and $v$.
 Removing $x$ instead of $w$ creates an equivalent cut in $H$.